 Max: I knew it!
 You went to Disneyland without me!

-- In The PK Girl, the protagonist heads out one night to confront the villains, and returns in the morning to find that the heroine, Laurie, has been kidnapped.
+- In The PK Girl, the Player Character heads out one night to confront the villains, and returns in the morning to find that the heroine, Laurie, has been kidnapped.
 While rescuing her, she asks him this question.
 Katryn, playing up her role as The Vamp and The Dragon, naturally replies, "With me."
 While technically true, it leaves out a few key details.

 - Scooby-Doo! and the Goblin King (one of the franchise's made-for-DVD movies) has Scooby and Shaggy—after saving all creation and earning the respect of the Goblin King who allows them to retain their memories of the events—pulling up in the Mystery Machine to greet Fred, Velma and Daphne (who had their memories erased):

 Shaggy: Hey, gang!
 Like, where were ya?
 We've been lookin' all over for you!

 Shaggy: [he and Scooby exchange knowing glances] Like, you wouldn't believe it if we told ya!